myclint/wikipedia_user_behavior_analysis/README.md

 # flatten_data_table

-This script will flatten the Wikipedia dataset and make it easier for manipulation and analysis.
+The flatten.py script will flatten the Wikipedia dataset and make it easier for manipulation and analysis.